xeaone/muleify/README.md

 Converts to HTML.

 ##### JS #####
-Note ES6 `import` relative path from file
+Supports ESM `import` relative path from file and also the node resolution algorithm.
+For node resolution it will search the `node_modules` package.js files for `"module": "file"` or `main: "file"`.

 ##### CSS #####
 Note `@import` relative path from file